PatternsTechGit/PT_ToasterNotification/README.md

         }
 ```

-## Step 8: SettingUp Transaction Controller
+## Step 8: Transaction Controller

-Now we will create an API method **Deposit** in `TransactionController` to call the service to deposit the funds.
+**Create a new method Deposit** in transaction controller to call the service to deposit the funds.

 ```csharp
  [HttpPost]